 Leading to a low vagal tone.
 The activity of the vagus nerve is referred to as vagal tone.

 When our fight-flight sympathetic nervous system revs up to deal with a perceived threat, the vagus nerve initiates a relaxation response, by releasing acetylcholine which counteracts the stress hormones cortisol and adrenaline.

 Low vagal tone means our vagus nerve has lost its ability to respond efficiently to counteract the stress response of fight-flight.

 The tenth cranial nerve or vagus nerve is the body’s two-way information highway.
 Vagus in Latin means ‘wandering’ since it is the longest cranial nerve connecting the brain stem, neck, ears, and tongue to the heart and lungs, abdomen, and down to the colon.

 It has two branches- the Ventral Vagus Nerve (VNN) branch (also known as our Social Engagement System) and the Dorsal Vagus Nerve branch (DVN) which makes us go into freeze mode in the face of unbearable stress.

 Now, the way to deal with life is to be able to keep our vagal brake system working in balance – manage the stress calmly but not shut down feeling hopeless.

 The Importance of Healthy Vagal Tone

-A healthy vagal tone is indicated by a slight increase in heart rate when you inhale, and a decrease of heart rate when you exhale.
-Deep diaphragmatic breathing— long, slow exhale—is key to improving vagal tone, slowing the heart rate and blood pressure – especially when one is anxious.
+A healthy vagal tone is indicated by a slight increase in heart rate when you inhale, and a decrease in heart rate when you exhale.
+Deep diaphragmatic breathing— long, slow exhale—is key to improving vagal tone, and slowing the heart rate and blood pressure – especially when one is anxious.